AI-secure/Certified-Robustness-SoK-Oldver/README.md

 #### Scoop of the Repo

-Currently, works in literature mainly focuses on image classification tasks with datasets MNIST, CIFAR10, ImageNet, FashionMNIST, and SVHN.
+Currently, works in literature mainly focus on image classification tasks with datasets MNIST, CIFAR10, ImageNet, FashionMNIST, and SVHN.

 Mainly perturbation norm are L-2 balls and l-infty balls.